ncihtan/htan_missing_manual/faq.md

 ### Is there any support or documentation available for using the HTAN Portal?

-Yes, the HTAN Portal offers extensive documentation to help users navigate and utilize the platform effectively.
+Yes, the HTAN Portal offers extensive documentation to help users navigate and utilize the platform effectively, including this Manual.
 Additionally, the portal provides a [Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1) for support.

 ### How is privacy and data security handled on the HTAN Portal?